Freight Shipping from Memphis to Long Beach

 How much does it cost to ship freight from Memphis to Long Beach?

-Full truckload (FTL) rates from Memphis, TN to Long Beach, CA currently range from $4,474-$5,515 for a standard dry van load over the 2,081-mile route.
+Full truckload (FTL) rates from Memphis, TN to Long Beach, CA currently range $4,474-$5,515 (roughly $2.15-$2.67 per mile over 2,081 miles).
 LTL shipments typically cost $1,345-$2,169 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Memphis to Long Beach?